MaSe69/dssb/index.md

 Continue on [Categorization](cat_overview) ...

+Machine Learning (i.e. no neuronal networks) concludes the part on Python.
+(No PyTorch here.)

 ---

+# Julia

+For Artificial Intelligence (i.e. neuronal networks), Julia might have some advantages.
+[Flux.jl](https://fluxml.ai/Flux.jl/stable/) is often considered as the AI library to go to.
+Before using Flux, you might want to acquire good skills on Julia first.

+Migrating from Python to Julia is on one side simple but on the other side also at least time-consuming.
+Simplicity stems from two similarities in particular:
+- Dataframes
+- Vegalite

-# Dataframes in Julia
+## Dataframes in Julia

-Dataframes are available in both Python and Julia.
+Dataframes are also available in Julia.
 They share similarities, but they are not equal.

 - [Julia Dataframes](julia_df) - How work on dataframes in Julia?

-Examples:
-- Dataframes: Slice, Subset, Transpose, Concatenate, Merge, ...
-- Columns: Create new column, Delete columns, Rename, Re-order, ...
-- Rows: Add, Filter, Select, Sort, ...

 Find here [a comparison between Pandas and Julia Dataframes]().

 - [References on Julia Dataframes](julia_references) - Which other sources should be used for Julia as well?

 Great dataframes are not just technical means, but also fulfill criteria of beauty, see [Beautiful Dataframes](beautiful_dataframes)

 ### Transpose function in Julia?